Q-Win/holiday_finder/README.md

 # README

 Holiday Finder is a web app used to look up holidays and their dates.
+Holiday Finder uses an API provided by https://holidayapi.pl/v1/holidays

 In order to use it you can visit the app in production at the link below